taichi-dev/taichi/README.md

  - Right now kernels can have either statements or at most one for loop.
  - `Taichi`-scope (`ti.kernel`) v.s. `Python`-scope: everything decorated by `ti.kernel` is in `Taichi`-scope, which will be compiled by the Taichi compiler.

+# Data layout
+ - Non-power-of-two tensor dimensions are enlarged into powers of two.

+# Arithematics
+ - Supported data types: `ti.i32`, `ti.i64`, `ti.f32`, `ti.f64`.
+ - Binary operations on different types will give you a promoted type, e.g. `i32 + f32 = f32`.
+ - `ti.Matrix` are for small matrices (e.g. `3x3`) only.
+If you have `64\times 64` matrices, you should consider using a 2D global tensor. `ti.Vector` is the same as `ti.Matrix`, except that it has only 1 column.
+ - Differentiate element-wise product `*` and matrix product `@`.

 # Differentiable Programming
  - No gradients are propagated to `int` tensors/locals
  - Remember to place your grad tensors, or use `ti.root.lazy_grad()`
+ - The user should make sure `grad` tensors have the same sparsity as the corresponding `primal` tensors.
+ - Reset gradients every time.

+# Debugging
+ -	Debug your program with `ti.print(x)`.

 # Performance tips
 ## Avoid synchronization
+ - When using GPU, an asynchronous task queue will be maintained.
+Whenever reading/writing global tensors, a synchronization will be invoked, which leads to idle cycles on CPU/GPU.
 ## Make Use of GPU Shared Memory and L1-d$
+ -
 ## Vectorization and Parallelization on CPUs
+ -

-## Tweak your data structure
+## Tweaking your data structure
 ### Improve Cacheline Utilization
 ### Reduce Data Structure Overheads

 # Sparsity
- - The user should make sure `grad` tensors have the same sparsity as the corresponding `primal` tensors.

 # What’s different from TensorFlow
  - Imperative (instead of functional)